ezzatron/nvector-go/README.md

 // north, east and down, and find the direction (azimuth/bearing) to B, relative
 // to north.
 Use WGS-84 ellipsoid.
 //
+// See: https://www.ffi.no/en/research/n-vector/#example_1
+func Example_n01AAndBToDelta() {
+	// PROBLEM:

+	// Given two positions, A and B as latitudes, longitudes and depths (relative
+	// to Earth, E):
+	aLat, aLon, aDepth := 1.0, 2.0, 3.0
+	bLat, bLon, bDepth := 4.0, 5.0, 6.0

+	// Find the exact vector between the two positions, given in meters north,
+	// east, and down, and find the direction (azimuth) to B, relative to north.
+	//
+	// Details:
+	//
 	// - Assume WGS-84 ellipsoid.
 The given depths are from the ellipsoid surface.
 	// - Use position A to define north, east, and down directions.
 (Due to the
 	//   curvature of Earth and different directions to the North Pole, the north,
 	//   east, and down directions will change (relative to Earth) for different
 	//   places.
 Position A must be outside the poles for the north and east
 	//   directions to be defined.

+	// SOLUTION:

+	// Step 1
 	//
-// See: https://www.ffi.no/en/research/n-vector/#example_1
-func Example_n01AAndBToDelta() {
-	// Positions A and B are given in (decimal) degrees and depths:

-	// Position A:
-	aLat := 1.0
-	aLon := 2.0
-	aDepth := 3.0

-	// Position B:
-	bLat := 4.0
-	bLon := 5.0
-	bDepth := 6.0

-	// Find the exact vector between the two positions, given in meters north,
-	// east, and down, i.e. find p_AB_N.

-	// SOLUTION:

-	// Step1: Convert to n-vectors:
-	a := nvector.Position{
+	// First, the given latitudes and longitudes are converted to n-vectors: a := nvector.Position{
 		Vector: nvector.FromGeodeticCoordinates(
 			nvector.GeodeticCoordinates{